OCA/hr/hr_holidays_public/README.rst

 ==================

 This module is a technical module to handle public holidays.
+The calculation of each leave can exclude rest days or public holiday.
+The calculation of each leave includes the number of hours taken from .employee calendar attendances

 Installation
 ============

 To install this module, you need to:

-* clone the branch 10.0 of the repository https://github.com/OCA/hr
+* clone the branch 11.0 of the repository https://github.com/OCA/hr
 * add the path to this repository in your configuration (addons-path)
 * update the module list
 * search for "Public Holidays" in your addons